What Is The Difference Between Microprocessor And Microcontroller?

 A Microcontroller is a small computer on a single chip.
 That you can program to do any tasks you want.
 They are typically used for control systems, home automation, robotics, avionics, telecommunication, and everywhere else you may think of!

-You can learn microprocessors programming for both the fun of it! and to understand how assembly instructions run on the low-level inside a CPU.
-This skill may not be marketable or much profitable nowadays, but it contributes to making you more knowledgable about the internals of computer systems hardware & software as well.
+You can learn microprocessor programming for both the fun of it, and to understand how assembly instructions run on the low level inside a CPU.
+This skill may not be marketable or much profitable nowadays, but it contributes to making you more knowledgeable about the internals of computer systems hardware & software as well.

 Do you have a neat, formal schematic for this?
 I noticed you have on output chip on the schematic and two on the photo. ???